xipki/xipki/README.md

 Install
 -------

+* Copy the assembled file `xipki/dist/pki/assembly/target/xipki-<version>.tar.gz` to the destination folder

 * Unpack the assembled file

     In destination folder of the installation
     ```sh
     tar xvf xipki-<version>.tar.gz
     ```
-    The following steps use $XIPKI_HOME to point to the unpacked folder
+    The following steps use `$XIPKI_HOME` to point to the unpacked folder

 * Adapt the database configuration (access rights read and write of database are required)